 Blood purifier — for pimples, blotches, etc. Being vegetable, it may be taken with safety at any season.
 It has no equal as a general tonic and appetizer.

 Unlike a standard drugstore where you might find a wide range of items from toothpaste to snacks, an apothecary focuses more on the pharmaceutical aspects of healthcare.

 Often run by licensed pharmacists or apothecaries, these establishments traditionally prepared and sold plant-based remedies, ointments, and tinctures.
 They were the forerunners to modern pharmacies, serving as centers of health and wellness where individuals could purchase remedies for various ailments.

 In modern times, the term “pharmacy apothecary” may conjure up images of vintage glass bottles, wooden counters, and a more personalized approach to healthcare.
 Some contemporary apothecaries still embrace this traditional ethos, offering customized medication and specialized natural remedies alongside modern pharmaceuticals.

 While the narcotics once sold freely are now tightly controlled, the apothecary remains a symbol of individualized healthcare, blending ancient wisdom with modern science.

 Heroin Hydrochloride hypodermatic tablets

-Made by Eli Lilly & Company, c1915 – Labeled “poison” (intended to be mixed by a pharmacist into a hypodermic solution that would be injected)
+Made by Eli Lilly & Company, c1915 – Labeled “poison” (intended to be mixed by a pharmacy apothecary into a hypodermic solution that would be injected)